openreadersbibles/docs.openreadersbibles.org/docs/DIY.md

 1. `bhsa_OT_JON.json` contains raw(-ish) JSON data.
 (See “Using the TypeScript” below for help in using this.)
 2. `bhsa_OT_JON.xml` is an XML representation of the book in [TEI format](https://tei-c.org/).

+`bhsa_OT_JON.json` is placed in the root directory of the publication repository. `bhsa_OT_JON.xml`, however, will be in a subfolder specific to the [publication configuration](project-settings/publication-configurations.md).
+(The location for the default publication configuration is `default/bhsa_OT_JON.xml`.)

 These files differ in their contents.
 The JSON file is more or less raw data from the database.
 There are columns that represent parsing data, for instance.
-The XML file, on the other hand, doesn't have all of the raw data but includes parsing information that is created by a particular [publication configuration](project-settings/publication-configurations.md).
+The XML file, on the other hand, doesn't have all of the raw data but includes parsing information that is created by a particular publication configuration.

 Here is the JSON content of a certain word in Obadiah 1:11: